Schwad/mara/README.md

 Documentation and Support
 -------------------------

-Official documentation is built as [discussed here](https://everydayrails.com/2017/03/01/rails-5-app-documentation.html)
+Full documentation for this application is [available here](https://schwad.github.io/mara/).

 ## Key technologies: